Oak and elm box

 The sides were made from another tabletop, and the bottom is made from thin strips of solid oak from the back of a corner cupboard.
 Below you can see the lid now cut to size, with rebated edges to fit into the box, beeswax and oil polished.

 Fully waxed and finished, ready for use.
+The elm grain of the lid is particularly attractive.

 Looking quite at home in the house.